sanjiv-nitt/sinknode/README.md

 # sinknode
-find sinknode of directed graph in o(n)
+find sink node of directed graph in o(n)